salt-formulas/salt-formula-helm/README.rst

 The default state applied by this formula (e.g. if just applying `helm`) will apply the `helm.releases_managed` state.

+.. note:: For backward compatibility till release 2.0 was kept the state client.sls,
+          which just re-call the helm.release_managed

 `kubectl_installed`
 ------------------

-Optionally installs the kubectl binary per the configured pillar values, such as the version of `kubectl` to instlal and the path where the binary should be installed.
+Optionally installs the kubectl binary per the configured pillar values, such as the version of `kubectl` to install and the path where the binary should be installed.

 `kubectl_configured`